 Even with a new name and a new purpose, as well as new enemies on the horizon, perhaps some things would never change.
 And deep down, that was just fine with Karin.

 Sakura paced her room, annoyed at the palpable change in temperature as she approached and retreated from the fire.
 This place was so freaking cold and it was pissing her off.
 No windows, no light, no people to talk to.
 Except Deidara, who was somewhere Sakura had no real desire to be, wherever that was.

 She paced faster.

 A good night's rest and a homemade remedy she'd whipped up with Kaori's assistance had done wonders for Sakura's abused hands.
-She was just about back to normal, and it seemed like a month had passed since Sasori was up and about.
+She was just about back to normal, and it seemed like an eternity had passed since Sasori was up and about.
 And kissing her.
 And pushing her against the kitchen counter.
-And lifting her up like a goddamned idiot who forgets he's not invincible anymore—
+And lifting her up like a goddamned idiot who forgets he's not invincible anymore.

 "He was never invincible," Sakura corrected herself aloud.